 Resources and Associations

-The IONL's mission is to, "represent and support nurse leaders in the state of Iowa as catalysts for innovation."
-Its board consists of executives from leading hospitals and medical centers throughout the state.
+Iowa Organization of Nurse Leaders (IONL) The IONL’s mission is to, “represent and support nurse leaders in the state of Iowa as catalysts for innovation.”
+Its board consists of executives from leading hospitals and medical centers throughout the state